chaosiris/LLaMaDesu/README.md

 ollama pull llama3.1:8b
 ```

+> **NOTE:** If you wish to pull another open-source LLM model, please feel free to do so, provided that your hardware is powerful enough to support it!

 ### 4. Custom Model Creation (Optional)

 Navigate to `setup/ollama` and run the custom model creation script: